tanvish99/EcoDrive/README.md

 # EcoDrive

-ACM India Chapters Solution Contest
+Presented at ACM India Chapters Solution Contest and Smart India Hackathon

 EcoDrive is a mobile application which helps to reduce the carbon footprint of the travel proposal by car/bike pool and also lets you compare and compete with your friends on the carbon footprint of the travel.
 It tracks your daily carbon footprint and reward badges based on it.
 It also offers real-time navigation and provides daily challenges in order to reduce the carbon footprint.